User Tools

 Reconfigure your /etc/resolv.conf file.

-With you own address first then a second server of your choice in case Samba fails.
-In this case Google's 8.8.8.8
+With your own address first, then a second server of your choice in case Samba fails.
+In this case, Google's 8.8.8.8.

 nameserver 192.168.0.2